Surprisingly, managing content in virtual reality apps is not radically different from working with traditional web

-There's little reason to use a CMS for a VR project when you're just starting creating an app.
+There's little reason to use a CMS for a VR project when you're just starting to create an app.
 There are many other things to worry about, and the content is not really important at the rough prototype stage.
-However!
-When there's more assets to manage, you might want to get them out of the codebase (de-hardcode, so to speak), and use a CMS so that someone else — not you — could take care of this part.
+However, when there's more assets to manage, you might want to get them out of the codebase (de-hardcode, so to speak), and use a CMS so that someone else — not you — can take care of this part.

 In contrast to apps and sites where (almost) everything is (almost) always flat, VR is three-dimensional — just as R itself.
 For this reason regular bitmap images won't do anymore.
 Let's see what these nice realistic objects consist of in technical terms.

 First, there's a 3D model, or simply a model, which defines the shape of the horse.
 There's no colors, no textures, nothing — just lots of points and lines.
 The models are created in 3D modeling software (like Autodesk 3DS Max) by incredibly skillful people who call themselves 3D artists or 3D modelers; the models are stored in .OBJ (non-binary), .FBX, .DXF (binary), and a variety of other formats produced by different software.

 To make the horse look realistic, you would need to apply some life-looking materials to it: hair here, skin there.
 The technique used here is called texture mapping; in short, it's a way to put a flat bitmap image, like a close-up photo of horse skin, on a 3D model.
 These images that capture the photorealistic details are therefore called textures, and they play an important part in forming the overall look and feel.